bhoeting/blast/README.md

 ## How it works
-The general flow of execution in a blast program:
 * Lexer scans each character and builds `Nodes`.
 The types of nodes are
     * `nodeTypeUnkown`
         * There shouldn't be any of these.